Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The main features of the service are:

 - *Cloud-managed OPNsense firewall instances* → fully managed virtual appliances with automated updates, monitoring, and lifecycle management.
-- *Advanced security services* → integrated IDS/IPS (Suricata), stateful firewalling, traffic shaping, and multi-layer threat protection.
 - *Zero-Trust network access* → policy-based access management for users and devices, enabling secure remote connectivity.
-- *High Availability & scalability* → cluster configurations, automated failover, and elastic capacity provisioning.
+- *High Availability & scalability* → cluster configurations, automated failover and elastic capacity provisioning.
 - *Centralized configuration & orchestration* → unified control panel for managing rules, VPNs, routing, and monitoring across multiple nodes.
-- *Multi-tenant architecture* → logical separation of environments for partners, business units, or customers.
+- *Multi-tenant architecture* → logical separation of environments for partners, business units or customers.
-- *Full API integration* → REST API support for automation, CI/CD pipelines, and infrastructure-as-code workflows.
+- *Full API integration* → REST API support for automation, CI/CD pipelines and infrastructure-as-code workflows.

 The main components of the service are:

-- *OPNsense core platform* → the foundational firewall and security engine, providing routing, filtering, and advanced security modules.
+- *OPNsense core platform* → the foundational DNS and security engine, providing routing, filtering, and advanced security modules.
 - *Management & orchestration layer* → a cloud-native platform that automates provisioning, configuration, monitoring, and scaling of OPNsense nodes.
-- *VPN & secure access gateway* → centralized services for site-to-site VPNs, remote user access (IPsec, OpenVPN, WireGuard), and zero-trust capabilities.
-- *Telemetry & monitoring stack* → real-time dashboards, logs, alerts, and analytics for performance, security events, and capacity planning.
-- *High-Availability infrastructure* → redundant cloud nodes, load balancing, and automated failover mechanisms to ensure service continuity.

 The service offers the following advantages: